 You can find further details for this extension by pressing the ? button on the options panel at bottom left of window.
 That will open a quick guide for the extension, which also includes hyperlinks to video tutorials.

 Those are a few of the great tab management extensions for Google Chrome.
 With them you can effectively group your open page tabs together.
-As Tab Outliner, OneTab, Group Your Tabs and Dossier save those tab groups, they can also be handy bookmarking tools.
+As Tab Outliner, OneTab, and Group Your Tabs save those tab groups, they can also be handy bookmarking tools.